For more information or to ask any copyright questions not answered in this guide, please contact:

 The users' right is not available if the user circumvents a Technical Protection Measure (TPM) in order to access the content for the mash-up.

-In the past, the Access Copyright licence and the Interim Tariff prevented the creation of derivative works.
+In the past, the Access Copyright license and the Interim Tariff prevented the creation of derivative works.
 For example, copying one paragraph from one source, another paragraph from another source and then another paragraph from yet a different source and then bundling it all together to distribute to students was not permitted.
 This is now permitted under the mash-up provision.

 ---Copyright Toolkit for ACCC Member Institutions’ prepared by Wanda Noel and Jordan Snel, Barristers and Solicitors